 Experts recommend not to travel abroad by plane while on fertility treatment.
 Instead, you are encouraged to look for ways to relax and postpone your journey if possible.

-FAQs from users: 'Can there be any complications with the use of the Puregon Pen?', 'Can I use pills for ovulation induction instead of subcutaneous injections?', 'What are the main side effects of ovulation induction medications?', 'Do fertility drugs lead to gain or lose weight?', 'Can fertility drugs cause early menopause?', 'What are the main reasons for poor response to fertility drugs?', 'Are fertility drugs harmful or dangerous?' and 'Can you travel by plane with fertility meds?'.
+FAQs from users: 'What can happen if hCG is administered too late?', 'Can there be any complications with the use of the Puregon Pen?', 'For how many days do I have to administer the medication for ovarian stimulation?', 'Can I use pills for ovulation induction instead of subcutaneous injections?', 'What are the main side effects of ovulation induction medications?', 'Do fertility drugs lead to gain or lose weight?', 'Can fertility drugs cause early menopause?', 'What are the main reasons for poor response to fertility drugs?', 'What types of IVF protocols can be found?', 'Are fertility drugs harmful or dangerous?' and 'Can you travel by plane with fertility meds?'.